Ophioglossum: Description

 Adders-tongues are so-called because the spore-bearing stalk is thought to resemble a snake's tongue.
 Each plant typically sends up a small, undivided leaf blade with netted venation, and the spore stalk forks from the leaf stalk, terminating in sporangia which are partially concealed within a structure with slit sides.

 When the leaf blade is present, there is not always a spore stalk present, and the plants do not always send up a leaf, sometimes going for a year to a period of years living only under the soil, nourished by association with soil fungi.

 The plant grows from a central, budding, fleshy structure with fleshy, radiating roots.

 Ophioglossum malviae is known as the world's smallest terrestrial fern.

-Taxonomy
+Polyploidy

 Ophioglossum has a high chromosome count in comparison to other species, with 120 or up to 720 chromosomes possible in intervals of 120 due to polyploidy (multiple possible copies of chromosomes).
 It has almost 1260 number of chromosomes in the meiocyte (spore mother cell) which undergo meiosis, the reduction division to form the spore with only one set of chromosomes getting incorporated into each spore.
 The species Ophioglossum reticulatum has the highest number of chromosomes found in any multicellular organism.